Contact:

 Term delineation and practical classification

 The support frame is part of the overarching structural system.
 Slab and wall components act as diaphragms or infills.
-For interventions — whether deconstruction, conversion or selective opening — the principles of load redistribution, temporary shoring and controlled separation apply.
+For interventions – whether deconstruction, conversion or selective opening – the principles of load redistribution, temporary shoring and controlled separation apply.
 Tools from Darda GmbH such as concrete pulverizers, hydraulic splitters, combination shears, multi cutters, steel shears and cutting torches can be combined according to material and joint conditions so that construction stages remain under control and load paths are secured.
+In practice, the chosen combination is derived from the verified staging model, access constraints and permissible vibration and noise limits.